 Neighbourhood planning is a right for communities introduced through the Localism Act 2011.

-We are the Finsbury Park + Stroud Green Neighbourhood Forum – a group of local residents and workers who care about the future of Finsbury Park + Stroud Green Area, please see the area cover by us (here)
+We are the Finsbury Park + Stroud Green Neighbourhood Forum – a group of local residents and workers who care about the future of the Finsbury Park and Stroud Green neighbourhood, please see our area here.

 A Neighbourhood Plan forms part of planning policy, tackling issues such as: